How To Create AI Agents With Python From Scratch (Full Guide)

 SEO Auditor AI Agent

-Now, after you have learned how to build AI agents from scratch using our basic example,
+Now, after you have learned how to build AI agents from scratch using our primary example.

 Let’s advance to a more practical example by creating an SEO Auditor AI Agent.
 This agent will demonstrate real-world utility and showcase the adaptability of our initial setup.